MeshCore encryption details

 Secure your MeshCore communication

 Ready to set up an encrypted mesh network?
-Choose your device and configure private channels with AES-256 encryption.
+Choose your device and configure private traffic with realistic expectations about the current MeshCore encryption.